LEndres-NetSPI/WaPen-toolbox/topics/sqli/sqli.md

 Will a UNION SELECT return any data?
 It seems like no, if your query works then the page will render normal, just with no data.

+PS LABS SEEMS TO HAVE ISSUES!
+I fired off the exact same query in the browser and am not getting a successful response, however when I use repeater, my UNION attack works just fine.
+Do everything inside burp.